yandex-cloud/docs/en/compute/concepts/disk.md

 # Disks

-_A disk_ is a virtual analog of physical storage devices, such as SSD and HDD.
+_A disk_ is a virtual version of physical storage devices, such as SSD and HDD.

 Disks are designed for storing data.
 They are attached to VMs to work with them.
 If you detach a disk, its data is not deleted.

 Each disk is located in one of the availability zones and is not automatically replicated to other zones.

-## Disk as a Yandex.Cloud resource {#disk-as-resource}
+## Disks as Yandex.Cloud resources {#disk-as-resource}

 A disk is created within a folder and inherits its access rights.

 Disks use storage capacity that incurs additional fees.
-For more information, see the section [[!TITLE]](../pricing.md).
+For more information, see [[!TITLE]](../pricing.md).
 The size of a disk is specified when creating it.
 This is the capacity that you are charged for.

 If a disk is created from a snapshot or image, the disk information contains the ID of the source resource.
 In addition, the license IDs are inherited from the source resource (`product_ids`), which are used to calculate the cost of disk usage.